 The tech landscape is constantly changing.
 You've probably heard the terms 'Web3' or 'NFTs' or at the very least 'Cryptocurrency' a lot recently and how these technology innovations are going to change the world, but what are they and are is this really the future of tech?

-As the third generation of the internet, Web3 aims to transfer power and control from the massive tech corporations of today back into the hands of the people through several technological innovations in peer-to-peer networking, cryptography and data transfer.
+As the third generation of the internet, Web 3.0 aims to transfer power and control from the big tech corporations of today back into the hands of the people through several technological innovations in peer-to-peer networking, blockchain technology and data transfer.

-It all started with Web1, the very first iteration of what the internet was.
-This was a very traditional, read-only web which consisted of documents connected through hyperlinks, no social media, no dynamic content, just documents and links.
+It all started with Web 1.0, the very first iteration of what the internet was.
+This was a very traditional, read-only web which consisted of documents connected through hyperlinks, no social networks, no dynamic content, just documents and links.

-Through innovations, Web2, which is the current version of the internet, took Web1 to the next level with developments that allowed us to engage with the internet and its users through dynamic content, multi-media and social platforms.
-We're all familiar and have likely used the web in it's current form however, this version of the internet has given rise to huge "mega-corporations" that have significant control over internet traffic and has brought about many privacy, anti-trust and moral concerns over the years.
-This is where Web3 as concept looks to step in and address many of these issues.
-Through a fundamentally different infrastructure, Web3 is aiming to create an internet that is distributed, free of middlemen and with platforms that are built, owned and run by everyone.
+Through innovations, Web 2.0, which is the current version of the internet, took Web1 to the next level with developments that allowed us to engage with the internet and its users through dynamic content, multi-media and social platforms.
+We're all familiar and have likely used the web in its current form however, this version of the internet has given rise to huge "mega-corporations" that have significant control over the internet traffic and has brought about many privacy, anti-trust and moral concerns over the years.
+This is where Web 3.0 as a concept looks to step in and address many of these issues.
+Through a fundamentally different infrastructure, Web 3.0 is aiming to create an internet that is distributed, free of middlemen and with platforms that are built, owned and run by everyone.

 It's a cool concept that's already making waves in certain areas of technology, such as Fintech and whilst its intentions are pure there are several challenges to overcome before we can expect to see Web3 a universally adopted concept.